 The DNC Registry, however, does not cover messages sent for other purposes, such as service calls or reminder messages sent by organisations to render services bought by the individual.
 Messages for pure market survey or research and those that promote charitable or religious causes are also not covered under the DNC provisions.
 Telemarketing calls or messages of a commercial nature that target businesses are also excluded from the DNC Registry rules.
 For the list of messages that are excluded under the PDPA, please refer to the Eighth Schedule of the PDPA.

+For an elaboration of application of the DNC provisions, please refer to our Advisory Guidelines on the Do Not Call Provisions.
 Details of the DNC Registry business rules and relevant fees can be found here.

 An organisation that sends any specified message must ensure compliance with the DNC provisions, including the applicable regulations relating to the DNC Registry.
 In particular, under the DNC provisions, an organisation that sends a specified message addressed to a Singapore telephone number registered with the DNC Registry is guilty of an offence (unless clear and unambiguous consent in written or other accessible form had been given by the user/subscriber).